Xuanwo/hdrs/README.md

 export CLASSPATH=$(find $HADOOP_HOME -iname "*.jar" | xargs echo | tr ' ' ':')
 ```

+## Version Requirement

+`hdrs` requires at least hadoop 2.3 to work: hadoop 2.2 doesn't handle FileNotFound correctly.

+`hdrs` requires at least hadoop 2.6 to work: Older version of hadoop doesn't handle errno correctly.
+In older versions, hadoop will set errno to `3` if input path is an empty dir.

 ## Contributing

 Check out the [CONTRIBUTING.md](./CONTRIBUTING.md) guide for more details on getting started with contributing to this project.